joelmeyerson/ctf-grapher/README.md

 ## CTF Grapher
 This is a visualizer for the contrast transfer function (CTF) of an electron microscope.
-It can be run locally in a browser or can be viewed here.
+It can be downloaded and run locally or can be viewed here.

 ### Run locally
 The visualizer can be set up to run locally as follows.

+Go to the app directory.
 `cd ctf-grapher`

+Install dependencies.
-`yarn` or `npm install` Install dependencies.
+`yarn` or `npm install`

-`yarn start` or `npm start` Start the React web server [http://localhost:3000](http://localhost:3000).
+Start the React web server and open the page at [http://localhost:3000](http://localhost:3000).
+`yarn start` or `npm start`